One competition produced a controversy, the other a team.

 Bela Karolyi, Zmeskal's coach, went ballistic.
 Called the results "monstrous."
 Un-patriotic, even.

 Steve Nunno, Miller's coach, said Karolyi should have "raised a glass" to his gymnast.
-He said Karolyi should have shut his mouth.

 The kids just watched.

 "I just wanted to get to Barcelona," Zmeskal said.

 Not so fast.

 This maze-like selection procedure isn't quite finished.
 The six women -- including Silver Spring's Dominique Dawes -- introduced as "Your Olympic team" Saturday must still endure a final training camp next month in Tampa, Fla., where they will be joined by injured performers Betty Okino and Michelle Campi.

 Even after the trials, the U.S. women have neither a set roster nor a head coach.